ed3899/cloud-dev/README.md

 ```
 ./scripts/up.ps1
 ```
-  - Once deployed an ssh config is generated at the root of the project.
-Use it to [remote ssh from vs code](#how-to-remote-ssh-from-vs-code).
+  - Once deployed, an SSH config file will be generated at the root of the project.
+You can use it to [remote SSH from Visual Studio Code](#how-to-remote-ssh-from-vs-code).
 3. Destroy
 ```
 ./scripts/down.ps1